Translation of the Final Fantasy IV Documents on Settings Book

 Weapons Used for Control and Instruction Said to Tame Those of the Illusionary World

-There are particularly powerful entities among those who are summoned who cannot be controlled with staffs and rods - only whips.
+There are particularly powerful entities among those who are summoned who cannot be controlled with staffs or rods - only whips can tame them.

 Moreover, the length of whips enables the bearer to attack enemies both near and far.
 Occasionally, the ensnared foe will be paralyzed.

-Produces violent heat through being cracked.
-The fire emitted increases one's capabilities - strength, endurance, speed; it does, however, decrease one's magic power.
+Produces violent heat when cracked.
+The fire emitted enhances the bearer's capabilities - strength, endurance, speed.
+It does, however, decrease the wielder's magic power.

 Their Tests Determine Your Fate as a Summoner

-God of light and lord of thunder beloved throughout the Illusionary World.
-It is his role in the Illusionary World to pass judgment over evil, and his impartiality and sense of justice far exceed those of anyone else in the land.
+Lord of thunder and benevolent deity beloved throughout the Illusionary World.
+It is his role in the Illusionary World to pass judgment over evil, and his impartiality and sense of justice far surpass those of anyone else in the land.
 He is, however, easy to summon, perhaps due to his righteous nature.

 Calling forth a chocobo capitalizes on its true strength - its leg muscles - by delivering a kick to the enemy.
 Chocobos' thighs can get to be 100-120 cm [about 40-47 in.], so you can expect them to pack quite the punch.
 It's probably not a good idea, however, to use them against giant enemies, enemies with great defensive power, or fairly powerful enemies.